 (Day 28 to 1) and baseline (Day 1 predose).

-Once the MTD has been established, an expansion cohort of up to 30 additional patients with
+Once the MTD has been established, up to 30 additional patients with locally advanced or

-locally advanced or metastatic HER2+ solid tumors considered likely to respond to a HER2
+metastatic HER2+ solid tumors considered likely to respond to a HER2 targeted CD137 agonist

-targeted CD137 agonist (e.g. gastric/gastroesophageal/esophageal, breast, bladder) may be
+(e.g. gastric/gastroesophageal/esophageal, breast, bladder) may be enrolled in individual

-enrolled.
-The expansion cohort will be enrolled at the MTD and/or at a lower dose level if
+expansion cohorts.
+The expansion cohort will be enrolled at the MTD and/or at a lower dose

-safety/PD/PK/efficacy data support further evaluation of a lower dose level in order to
+level if safety/PD/PK/efficacy data support further evaluation of a lower dose level in order

 An End-of-Treatment Visit will be performed at the time of treatment discontinuation.